 II.B.3.
-Faculty Qualifications

-II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.

-II.B.3.b) Subspecialty physician faculty members must:

-II.B.3.b).(1) have current certification in the specialty by the to the Review Committee; (Core)

-American Board of Neurological Surgery Psychiatry

-American Board of Neurological Surgery, Psychiatry and Neurology, Radiology, or the American Osteopathic Board of Neurological Surgery, Neurology and Psychiatry, Radiology, or possess qualifications judged acceptable of the American Osteopathic Association (AOA) acceptable, there is no ABMS or AOA board that offers certification in this subspecialty]
+Faculty Qualifications II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
+II.B.3.b) Subspecialty physician faculty members must: II.B.3.b).(1) have current certification in the specialty by the American Board of Neurological Surgery, Psychiatry and Neurology, Radiology, or the American Osteopathic Board of Neurological Surgery, Neurology and Psychiatry, Radiology, or possess qualifications judged acceptable to the Review Committee; ^(Core) [Note that while the Common Program Requirements deem certification by a member board of the American Board of Medical Specialties (ABMS) or a certifying board of the American Osteopathic Association (AOA) acceptable, there is no ABMS or AOA board that offers certification in this subspecialty] II.B.3.b).(2) devote concentrate at least 50 percent of their practice in to neuroendovascular interventions -endovascular surgical neuroradiology therapy; ^(Core) II.B.3.b).(3) The physician faculty must be appointed in good standing to the faculty staff of an institution participating in the program; and, ^(Core) II.B.3.b).(4) The physician faculty should hold primary and/or joint appointments in the departments of child neurology or neurology, neurological surgery, and radiology , neurological surgery, and child neurology or neurology departments . ^(Detail) II.B.3.c) Any non-physician faculty members who participate in fellowship program education must be approved by the program director. ^(Core)

-[Note that while the Common Program Requirements deem certification by a member board of the American Board of Medical Specialties (ABMS) or a certifying board neuroendovascular interventions; (Core)

-II.B.3.b).(2) devote at least 50 percent of their practice to institution participating in the program; and, (Core)

-II.B.3.b).(3) be appointed in good standing to the faculty of an of child neurology or neurology, neurological surgery, and radiology.
-(Detail)

-II.B.3.b).(4) hold primary and/or joint appointments in the departments

-II.B.3.c)

-Any non-physician faculty members who participate in fellowship program education must be approved by the program director.
-(Core)